opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 ### Upper snake case

 Like the snake case, you separate your variables with underscore, however these words must be capitalized.
 For example, `MY_NAME`, `MY_FRIENDS_NAME`.
-This is often used for variables that would not change, otherwise knows as constants.
+This is often used for variables that would not change, otherwise known as constants.

 ### Camel case